-- 1st place in North America for the lowest electricity prices for large-power customers - Preferential energy rates are also available for major consumers (aluminum smelters, data centres, etc.)
+- No. 1 in North America for the electricity rates for large-power customers - Preferential energy rates are also available for major consumers (aluminum smelters, data centres, etc.)

 Note: Estimations by Hydro-Québec are based on a monthly consumption of 3,060,000 kWh, a power demand of 5,000 kW and an 85% load factor.
-Source: Hydro-Québec, 2020.
+Source: Hydro-Québec, 2021.